TSaytson/poc-prisma/README.md

-# poc-typescript
+# POC-Prisma
-A proof of concept of Typescript trough a CRUD API
+A proof of concept of Prisma trough a CRUD API with Node, Express and Typescript